See why Seattle is such a special and memorable place.

 The Hiram M. Chittenden Locks, or Ballard Locks, were dedicated in 1917 and connect freshwater Lake Washington, Lake Union and Salmon Bay with saltwater Puget Sound.
 The larger of the two locks is 825 feet long, built to accommodate the larger ships of the day, while the smaller is 150 feet.
 The complex also contains a fish ladder.
 Fishermen’s Terminal, east of the locks and immediately west of the Ballard Bridge, has been the home to the Alaskan fishing fleet.
 Adjacent to the locks is the 7-acre Carl S. English Jr. Botanical Garden, a tranquil park-like setting with about 500 species of plants, trees and shrubs from around the world.

 Located on the site of the 1962 World’s Fair, Seattle Center features the city’s most recognizable landmark, the 605-foot tall Space Needle, which was built for the exposition.
 The observation deck at 520 feet offers an amazing 360-degree view of the city and beyond.
 Diners can enjoy the revolving SkyCity restaurant located near the top of the Needle.
 For an added throwback experience, take the monorail from downtown to Seattle Center.
 A quick tip: Get the front seat.

-The EMP Museum is also located at Seattle Center.
-Originally founded as a music museum by Microsoft co-founder Paul Allen, the EMP Museum (Experience Music Project) has been refocused on popular culture.
-In addition to exhibits on such topics as science fiction, horror movies and indie games, the Guitar Gallery, features dozens of historic instruments.
+The Museum of Pop Culture is also located at Seattle Center.
+Originally founded as the Experience Music Project by Microsoft co-founder Paul Allen, MoPOP has been refocused on popular culture.
+In addition to exhibits on such topics as science fiction, horror movies and indie games, the Guitar Gallery features dozens of historic instruments.